ftrackhq/ftrack-application-launcher/doc/source/developing.rst

     .. note::

-        Icon can be either one of the application mapped or a full url path to a given icon.
+        Icon can be either one of the application name mapped or a full url path to a given icon.

 * **variant**: